-1) Expected Graduation Date (MM/DD /YYYY):

-2) Last Name: Middle Initial:

-3) PRINT YOUR NAME EXACTLY AS YOU WISH IT ENGRAVED ON YOUR DIPLOMA.
+1) Expected Graduation Date (Example: mm/dd/yyyy) 2) Last: Middle Initial: 3) PRINT YOUR NAME EXACTLY AS YOU WISH IT ENGRAVED ON YOUR DIPLOMA.

-4) Student ID #: 5) Email:
+4) Student ID#: 5) Email:

 6) Phone #: 7) Cell Phone #:

 8) Mailing Address:

 Address #1:

 Address #2:

-City: State: ZIP:
+City: State: Zip:

-Application for Graduation

 9) For which credential are you applying?
-Associate Degree Certificate
+Associate's Degree C Certificate

 10) In which program are you enrolled?

 11) Will you be continuing your education after graduation?

-12) Are you planning to attend the graduation ceremony?

-- 13) Will you pick up your diploma from Graduate School USA?

-Yes

-No

-- 14) Should we mail your diploma to the address you have provided?
+Yes No 12) Are you planning to attend the graduation ceremony?
+Yes No 13) Will you pick up your diploma from Graduate School?
+Yes No 14) Should we mail your diploma to the address you have provided?
+Yes No 15) Do you require special accommodations at the commencement ceremony?
+Yes No If yes, please explain (250 Character Maximum) Student's Signature: Date:

-Yes

-No

-- 15) Do you require special accommodations at the commencement ceremony?

-If yes, please explain.

-Student's Signature: Date:

-(The Office of the Registrar will notify the Department Chair, Academic Advisor, Bursar, and Director of Financial Aid upon receipt of this application.)
+(Office of the Registrar will notify the Department Chair, Academic Advisor, Bursar and Director of Financial Aid upon receipt of this application.)